→ Certified Canine Massage Therapist

 → Full list of certifications & credentials at the bottom of this page

-I’ve been working with dogs for over ten years in various ways from shelter director to vet assistant and along the way adopted my own dogs.
+I’ve been working with dogs for over a decade in various ways from shelter director to vet assistant and along the way adopted my own dogs.
 My husband and I have four dogs total – Izzy, Hudson, Mylah and Jayne – and the occasional foster dog graces our house, too.
 When Mylah was 10 months-old she was diagnosed with diabetes.
 This changed my entire life and is the reason I ended up starting my own business.

 Mylah taught me to be proactive and not reactive when it comes to a dog’s health and wellness.
 If we can be proactive in our dog’s health journey we can avoid a health crisis and being reactive as a result.

 Resources & Services I Provide:

 I specialize in diabetic dogs, dogs with food sensitivities, seniors, and proactive adult dog care:

 - Nutrition counseling and creating custom recipes specific to your dog’s needs

 - Custom aromatherapy products and counseling for use with a specific medical condition